 Two (2) certified staff members (from the present staff) of each building will be employed to supervise students at such time they are in the Cafeteria.
 Noon Hour Duty personnel will be offered school lunches at no cost.
-The stipend shall be 2.5% of the supervisor's base salary, on the following basis: (1) sufficient number of staff members request said duty, and, (2) the individual teaching schedule may be altered to allow the teacher(s) to have a planning period during lunch.
+The stipend shall be 2.5% of the supervisor's base salary, on the following basis: (1) sufficient number of staff Article 13 B - Intermediate School and Senior High School (continued)

+members request said duty, and, (2) the individual teaching schedule may be altered to allow the teacher(s) to have a planning period during lunch.
 It shall be the responsibility of the teacher(s) to supervise students to and from the Cafeteria.
 In the event that a sufficient number of certified staff members cannot be employed due to the lack of interest on the part of the staff and/or scheduling problems cannot be resolved, the teacher(s) shall be responsible for their respective students in the Cafeteria.